 This is true; power filters are stronger.
 But to say the box filter is ineffective is false.
 I’ve used box filters all my life and they do a great job sustaining my tanks.

 Like any filter, not all sizes are meant for the same size tank.
 There are box filters for 10 gallons and then some for 40 gallons.
-The average, old fashion box filter (made by Lustar for example) is best suited for 5-25 gallon tanks, so it would only be ineffective if placed in a much larger tank.
+The average, old fashion box filter (made by Lustar for example) is best suited for 5- to 25-gallon tanks, so it would only be ineffective if placed in a much larger tank.
 Or, if placed in a tank with a high bio load (amount of fish waste).

-Power filters can (depending on its size and the tank size) manage higher bio loads, while box filters are better suited for low to medium bio loads.
-So it's possible that a box filter may not be enough in a 20 gallon if it's housing goldfish or large schools of fish - anything that produces a high amount of waste.
+Power filters can (depending on their size and the tank size) manage higher bio loads, while box filters are better suited for low to medium bio loads.
+So it's possible that a box filter may not be enough in a 20-gallon if it's housing goldfish or large schools of fish - anything that produces a high amount of waste.